Shake-FM/shakefm_bot/README.md

-# shakefm_bot
-Shake!FM Telegram Bot
+# Shake!FM Telegram Bot

-## Thanks
+## First I wanna thank a few people

 Thanks to [@atipugin](https://github.com/atipugin/) for his excellent example of a [Telegram ruby bot](https://github.com/atipugin/telegram-bot-ruby/blob/master/examples/bot.rb).
+This example helped me to develop this bot in no time.

-This is my first productive Telegram bot so I hope it will get better and more useful from time to time.
+As this is **my first productive Telegram bot** I hope it will get better and more useful from time to time.

+By creating this bot I also wanna show my love for [Shake!FM](https://www.shake.fm/).
+I hope it will help this **great advertisement-less** radio station to gain more listeners in the future as I really like their program.
+Keep up the good work guys :-)

+So just **support the guys at Shake!FM** if you like their program: [shakefm.de/unterstuetzen/](https://www.shakefm.de/unterstuetzen/)

+## Warranty

+I'm just a listener and regular supporter so this is an **inofficial community project** which is **not related to Shake!FM or any of their representatives**.

 ## Usage